NCR Silver Review

 Cloud-Based or Locally-Installed:

-NCR Silver is surprisingly versatile, and could easily work with a variety of businesses.
+NCR Silver POS is surprisingly versatile, and could easily work with a variety of businesses.
 It’s the RuPaul of POS, changing its identity with ease and effectiveness.
 With features like remote kitchen printing, item modifiers, split payments, and tipping, it could easily fit in at a quick-serve style cafe or coffee shop.
 But with its inventory management, support for item variations (like size and color), and easy handling of returns, retails shops of all flavors would find a lot to like here, too.

 Specific Size of Business:

 NCR Silver is aimed squarely at small to medium sized businesses, though I’ve been told that they support a couple franchises as well.
 Until fairly recently, Silver didn’t even have the ability to manage multiple stores under a single account.
 Even with this added feature, its prime audience remains unchanged, and NCR is wise to keep its focus where it is.
 Small business owners don’t normally get the kind of attention NCR is offering, and many will be happy to know that their POS system is not sharing support resources with larger companies who can afford better service.